earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 Next, you loop through each attribute value and plot the lines with that attribute value using the color specified in the dictionary.
+To ensure your legend generates properly, you add a `label=` argument to your plot call.
+The label value will be the attribute value that you used to plot.
+Below that value is defined by the `ctype` variable.

+Then you can call `ax.legend()` to create a legend.

 {:.input}
 ```python